una/personal-goals/happy-moments/happy-moments.md

 01/25/2015
 ---
 Today I watched the lights change on the Bay Bridge.
 It was stunnning and super interesting to watch and I couldn't look away.

+01/27/2015
+---
+I made cards for the people who contributed to my Open Source projects today -- watercolor calligraphy and handwritten thank yous.

+01/28/2015
+---
+Today I left work early to work outside from my roof deck of my apartment. :) It was absolutely perfect out.

+01/29/2015
+---
+Today I went to a coffee shop called Cherrywood for the first time with Mae and Dahn.
+There was live music and we sat outside.